NAMI HelpLine

 Despite being currently five to six generations removed from slavery, the trauma of enslavement was so severe that it implanted a psychological and social shock in the minds of Black people.
 Current generations still carry the scars mentally and socially.
 In addition to knowing that this is the history of Black people in America, the systemic racism that has remained in place since the end of slavery has resulted in ongoing racial trauma and injustices to Black people including but not limited to racial profiling, voter suppression and overrepresentation in the criminal justice system.
 Enduring constant prejudice, discrimination and bias takes a toll on one’s mental health.

-Recurring Trauma through the Media
+Recurring Trauma Through The Media

 These psychologically damaging experiences of ongoing systemic racism are further exacerbated through the reoccurring circulation of videos and images of Black people dying at the hands of police officers.
 The number of lives lost don’t just include Michael Brown (age 18), Freddie Gray (age 25), Tamir Rice (age 12), Eric Garner (age 43), Ahmaud Arbery (age 25), Atatiana Jefferson (age 28), Breonna Taylor (age 26), Elijah McClain (age 23) or George Floyd (age 46).
 They include so many more.